 Alternative qualifications considered

 Applicants studying an HND or Foundation Degree in Construction or Building Studies will be considered for direct entry into Level 2.
-A HND with Merit Overall or Foundation Degree at 50% overall would be required.
+An HND with Merit grades in at least 4 units or Foundation Degree at 50% overall would be required.

 Reduced offer scheme